Thanks to the many annual credit opportunities, the American Express® Gold Card can almost pay for itself

 Other credit cards similar to the Amex Gold

 For foodies, there’s one other notable credit card to consider: the Capital One® Savor® Cash Rewards Credit Card.
-This cash back credit card has a $95 annual fee and offers unlimited 4% cash back on dining and entertainment, 2% cash back at grocery stores and 1% cash back on all other purchases.
+This cash back credit card has a $95 annual fee and offers unlimited 4% cash back on dining, entertainment and eligible music and video streaming services, 3% cash back at grocery stores and 1% cash back on all other purchases.
 If you prefer cash back over travel points or miles, the Savor card may be the way to go — particularly if you can’t easily leverage the annual credits on the Amex Gold.

 However, while cash back is infinitely more flexible than travel rewards — you can spend cash anywhere — you also can’t increase the value of cash back the way you potentially can with points or miles.
 Membership Rewards points can be used with Amex’s transfer partners to score premium trips for much less than you’d normally pay in cash, effectively increasing the value of your points when you redeem them.